Skip to content

 • Signs

-Motorway rules questions
+Questions on Motorway rules

 When may you stop on the hard shoulder of a motorway?

 You’re riding on the motorway.
-Well before you reach your intended exit, where should you position your motorcycle?
+Where should you position your motorcycle well before you reach your exit slip-road?

 You’re riding on a motorway.
 Unless signs show otherwise, what’s the national speed limit?